wrborrelli/seq_model_SuppInfo/README.md

 Reaction Mapping Results | Results of RXNMapper mappings

 ## References
+Note that all web sources for test reactions are provided in their respective test set data set.

 (1) Reactants, products, and transition states of elementary chemical reactions based on quantum chemistry.
 Scientific Data 2020, 7, 137.